-What are the motivations of the people joining up to these networks?
-What is making so many people give so many personal details to these sites as well as professional details?
 People are making full use of these social networking sites for personal and professional use, communications, new business developments and contacts, dating and meeting offline without the three dimensional interpersonal communication.
 They make use of an easy and efficient way to build and manage their offline social networks online.
 Communities can be better informed more quickly through online social networking, and become more engaged and involved with one another in an era when social capital is on the decline.
 The development of this new social and business infrastructure has motivated more people to join up with a specific aim in mind.
-Some sites like Friendster, orkut and Ryze use the photos for browsing (Friendster uses the term "gallery" for viewing individuals).
-As people are curious and voyeuristic, they tend to browse through these photos searching for people they find attractive. orkut actively encourages this by its hot list or crush list section where members can also send a teaser to the member they find attractive.
+Some sites like Friendster, orkut and Ryze use the photos for browsing (Friendster uses the term "gallery" for viewing individuals).People are curious and voyeuristic, they tend to browse through these photos searching for people they find attractive .orkut actively encourages this by its hot list or crush list section where members can also send a teaser to the member they find attractive.

 Another motivating factor for these social networks is that they are a new means of socializing and building a new community of people on moving to a new city; social networking sites make it easier to join and connect to new people or communities within a similar geographical area, and to share common interests and join various urban tribes.

 Members of sites are eager to sign up and increase their visibility within a network, and to get as many people to join their network making themselves look popular and important.
-The more connections a person has, the bigger their network is even if the connections are weak ties.orkut presents its members with large networks as connectors, celebrities and stars depending on the number of profile views, average paths and fan counts each member has.
+The more connections a person has, the bigger their network is even if the connections are weak ties. orkut presents its members with large networks as connectors, celebrities and stars depending on the number of profile views, average paths and fan counts each member has.
 However the presence or over exposure on these sites can also at times equate to a popularity contest based on status of how many friends or friends of friends one has.
-Not surprisingly the term "friendster whore" has surfaced as members keep collecting friends for no other reason than to increase the size of their network.
+Not surprisingly the term "friendster whore" [a]has surfaced -meaning people who collect as many people as possible for no other reason as to increase the size of their network.
 People are also motivated to search for interesting members on the site and to add these people as their friends.
+There is also actually a tribe on Tribe.net called Friendster Whores. [b]